ohaiibuzzle/decky-spoof-dpi/README.md

 An anti-censorship tool for Decky Loaader.
 Just for the occasions where your ISP really don't want you to use Steam for some reason.

-Out of the box config should be OK for most use cases, but you can always tweak them as necessary
+Out of the box config should be good for most use cases, but you can always tweak them as necessary.

+This project is a wrapper around [SpoofDPI](https://github.com/xvzc/SpoofDPI)